mux99/mptcp.dev/index.md

   ```

 {: .note}
-As of Linux v6.10, there are two path managers, controlled by the `net.mptcp.pm_type`
+As of Linux v5.19, there are two path managers, controlled by the `net.mptcp.pm_type`
 sysctl knob: the in-kernel one (type `0`) where the same rules are applied for
 all the connections (see: `ip mptcp`) ; and the userspace one (type `1`),
 controlled by a userspace daemon (i.e. [`mptcpd`](https://mptcpd.mptcp.dev/))
-where different rules can be applied by connections.
+where different rules can be applied for each connection.

-* **Packet Scheduler**: it is in charge of selecting which available
+* **Packet Scheduler**: In charge of selecting which available
-  *subflow(s)* to use to send the next data packets.
-It can decide to use
+  *subflow(s)* to use to send the next data packet.
+It can decide to
   maximize the use of the available bandwidth, only to pick the path with the
-  lower latency or any other policy depending on the configuration.
+  lower latency, or any other policy depending on the configuration.

   ```mermaid
   graph LR;